Yogmaya Neupane: Return to Majhuwabesi, popularity of activism and opposition of local feudal lords (1918–1930)

-Contact with the state (1930-1936)
+Contact with the state (1930–1936)

-Yogmaya believed that the administration had become extremely corrupt and had added to the misery of the common people by not adhering to the Dharma, despite propagating to the public that they adhered to the Hindu religious code.
+Yogmaya believed that the administration had become extremely corrupt and had added to misery of the common people by not adhering to the Dharma, despite propagating to the public that they adhered to the Hindu religious code.
 She also openly criticized the bureaucrats who were thriving from bribery and denying people even the basic rights through her poems.
 With a view to promote and preach her ideas as well convince the administrators in Kathmandu to change their discriminatory and corrupt policies Yogmaya sent one of her disciples Premnarayan Bhandari to Kathmandu in 1931, who later began to be known popularly by the masses in Kathmandu as Hareram Prabhu.
 The then Prime Minister of Nepal, Juddha Shumsher Rana also decided to meet Bhandari following which he gave a spoken assurance to adhere to the holy vow of truth and sent him to give the message to Yogmaya.
 However, the administrators didn't reform any of their brutal and corrupt techniques in the next four years.
 Dejected by the attitude of the rulers in Kathmandu, Yogmaya once again sent Bhandari to Kathmandu in 1936 and then later that year the leader herself came to Kathmandu with her daughter.
 She was welcomed by Juddha Shumsher during her visit there, where he reportedly asked what she wanted and in response Yogmaya replied 'the alms of the holy order of truth and justice' (in Nepali: सत्य धर्मको भिक्षा).
 The prime minister gave her his assurance again, but didn't implement any concrete reform as her group had expected.
 Then, before leaving the Kathmandu Valley, Yogmaya handed a 24-point appeal to the prime minister detailing the reforms she and her followers wanted to see in the country.
 This alarmed Juddha Shumsher and his followers, who began seeing Yogmaya as a threat to their political establishment and so made special preparations to send her back to Bhojpur that year.